 Overlooking the Needles rocks and lighthouse, there's breathtaking scenery, a chairlift past the famous coloured sand cliffs, rides for the children, shops to browse through and places to eat - also boat trips around the island's famous landmark.

 Isle of Wight Zoo

 The zoo, in Sandown, focuses on big cats, with the main draw the collection of tigers - a mix of Bengal, Siberian and Chinese blooded tigers.
+The zoos main focus is on rescuing big cats and educating the public about endangered wildlife.
 Lemurland houses around 15 lemurs in a re-creation of their natural habitat of Madagascar.
 You'll also find a number of monkeys, insects and snakes.